Featured Building Operations & Maintenance

 How do you calculate total productive maintenance?

-Total productive maintenance is best measured with OEE.
+Total productive maintenance is best measured with overall equipment effectiveness (OEE).

-TPM aims to achieve 100% OEE, which happens only when equipment run at full speed without interruptions and produce high-quality products.
+TPM aims to achieve 100% OEE, which happens only when equipment runs at full speed without interruptions and produces high-quality products.

 What is OEE in total productive maintenance?